 - Encourage sharing.
 As we mentioned in the last bullet, capturing stories from employees’ learning experiences is a great way to build excitement for the program.
 That’s why we have our team share what they’ve been using the budget for and how it’s helping them to tackle their current career goals.
 Our leadership team participates in the sharing too and will give shout outs to cool learning requests during team meetings.

-It’s a flawed mindset to assume that professional growth only happens inside the office.
-Diversity in experiences - from starting a side hustle to traveling the world - can help your employees pick up on skills that will help them in their jobs too.
+It’s a flawed mindset to assume that professional growth and development only happens inside the office.
+Diversity in experiences - from starting a side hustle to traveling the world - can help foster an environment for learning & developing employees skill sets that will help them in their jobs too.
 Here are a few of our favorite ways to encourage more experiences:

 - Host fun team activities.
 Team activities aren’t just good for bonding, but they’re also a fun way to practice collaboration, communication, and networking skills.
 At Blueboard, we let each employee take turns planning our monthly team events, and it has led to us sharing cool experiences together, such as fencing, aerial yoga, wine blending, and volunteering at a local farm.